bartmarkiewicz/Easy-TCP/README.md

 - Viewing of a PCAP (packet capture) file
 - Live capturing of packets and their features
 - Easy filtering and splitting by particular TCP connection and provides information about individual connections
-- Arrow diagram, clicking on a packet shows arrow diagram.
+- Arrow diagram, clicking on a packet shows and highlights it on the raw packet scrollbar output.
+Works in reverse.
 ![image](https://github.com/user-attachments/assets/56b92e68-5a11-40b8-b886-dcf80777b00d)
 - Detecting of TCP features such as nagle, slow start, delayed acknowledgement
 - Arrow diagram exports as images